Colum-DR/linked-blog-starter-md/Z-EOTS/Plot/The Cold Below.md

 The Cold Below has a difficult time manifesting in the material plane, and usually will need some form of assistance, thus, it will make deals with native residents of the plane to gain more footing.

-Currently there is a tiny
+Currently there is a tiny crack on the ocean floor being used as a way for the Cold to seep into the material plane.
+This crack is also where [[Amu Aau]] has been imprisoned, and though she is quite resistant, The Cold has already begun to take hold of her actions.